What You Need to Know About Sweden’s 6-Hour Work Day

 For example, workers have better stamina when they’re tackling office responsibilities but still have energy left over to handle other responsibilities afterward, such as family obligations.
 Furthermore, when employees show up at the office to prepare for a day of work, they do so more eagerly, instead of feeling constantly worn down.
 Some companies also report it is easier for them to find and retain employees when they offer shorter work days.

 Although it’s not realistic to expect your boss to hear about the news from Sweden and heartily suggest an immediate switch to six-hour days, such a transition may not be too far off.
+Studies have shown the positive effect on Swedish employee’s work-life balance may be worth it.
 It’s clear many employees work too much, and if at least one country can figure out how to minimize that issue without sacrificing profits, it has accomplished something impressive.

 If you enjoyed this post, you’ll also like these: